agalea91/tech-conferences/tech-conferences/pycascades-2019/README.md

 ## Day 2 — Sunday, 24 February 2019

 ### Nina Zakharenko: Light Up Your Life - With Python and LEDs!

+Using micropython for coding little adafruit LEDs.
+Cool live demo!

 ### Dustin Ingram: Data Protection for Developers: Past, Present, and Future

+Companies must inform users that their data is being collected, and how it's being used.

+Data breaches must be reported within 72 hours of the incident - or face fines.

+A few laughs but overall pretty serious talk.
+I wish he presented the [walrus operator](https://www.youtube.com/watch?v=mHOgGuALfNc) again instead!

 ### Omayeli Arenyeka: Building a Gendered Dictionary

 ### Andy Fundinger: A Taxonomy of Decorators: A-E